PrivacyProject/OTP-Encryption/README.md

 OTP-Encryption
 =====================

-A small encryption/decryption program that utilises one-time pads.
+A small encryption/decryption program for Linux that utilises one-time pads.
+The program essentially XOR's two files together to create a cipherfile.
+The program then lets the user delete both the key and original message.

+While not algorithm based, one-time pad encryption is theoretically unbreakable when used correctly.

 Background
 =====================